cairo-book/cairo-book/src/ch15-00-dictionaries.md

 {{#include ../listings/ch15-dictionaries/listing_15_03_custom_methods.cairo:custom_get}}
 ```

-Implementing the `insert` method would follow a similar workflow, except for the part where we insert a new value when finalizing.
-If were to implement it, it would look like the following:
+Implementing the `insert` method would follow a similar workflow, except for inserting a new value when finalizing.
+If we were to implement it, it would look like the following:

 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_03_custom_methods.cairo:imports}}